-This the standard process we use to completing accounts and returns for all our clients:
+This the standard process we use to complete accounts and returns for all our clients:

 1. You complete your bookkeeping up to the financial year end (or tax period)